openxla/stablehlo/docs/spec_draft.md

 For conversions involving **floating-point-to-floating-point** or **integer-to-floating-point**, if the source value can be exactly represented in the destination type, the result value is that exact representation.
-If the source value is between two adjacent destination values, the result is implementation-defined.
-Otherwise, the behavior is undefined.
+Otherwise, the behavior is TBD.

-Conversion involving **complex-to-complex** follows the same behavior of **floating-point-to-floating-point** conversions for converting the inner representation.
+Conversion involving **complex-to-complex** follows the same behavior of **floating-point-to-floating-point** conversions for converting real and imaginary parts.

 For conversions involving **floating-point-to-complex** or **complex-to-floating-point**, the destination imaginary value is zeroed or the source imaginary value is ignored, respectively.
-The conversion of inner representation of complex element type follows the **floating-point-to-floating-point** conversion.
+The conversion of the real part follows the **floating-point-to-floating-point** conversion.

 Conversions involving **integer-to-complex** follows the same behavior as **integer-to-floating-point** conversion while converting the source integer to